Securing Federated Learning against Backdoor Threats with Foundation Model Integration: Methodology

-To ensure effective defense, activation upper bounds are minimized to allow only legitimate activations through while filtering out malicious ones.
-Since the defender lacks knowledge of attack triggers and target classes, the optimization relies solely on clean samples.
-Hence, one can minimize the upper bounds so that the classification accuracy on clean samples exceeds a certain threshold.
+\textbf{Step 2: Upper Bound Optimization.} To ensure effective defense, activation upper bounds are minimized to allow only legitimate activations through while truncating malicious ones.
+A straightforward approach is to minimize the upper bounds such that the classification accuracy of the model with these bounds, evaluated on clean samples, exceeds a certain threshold.
+However, in the practical defense scenario considered here, the defender does not have access to clean, real data.
+Instead, the activation upper bounds, $\mathcal{Z}$, are optimized on the (potentially poisoned) synthetic dataset by minimizing the following Lagrangian function: